tiagoh/MCW-ML-Ops-1Day/Whiteboard design session/WDS trainer guide - MLOps.md

 ## Abstract and learning objectives

-In this workshop, you will learn how Trey Research can leverage Deep Learning technologies to scan through their vehicle specification documents to find compliance issues with new regulations, and manage the classification thru their web application.
-The entire process from model creation, application packaging, model deployment and application deployment needs to occur as one unified repeatable, pipeline.
+In this whiteboard design session, you will work in a group to design a process Trey Research can follow for orchestrating and deploying updates to the application and the deep learning model in a unified way.
+You will learn how Trey Research can leverage Deep Learning technologies to scan through their vehicle specification documents to find compliance issues with new regulations.
+You will standardize the model format to ONNX and observe how this simplifies inference runtime code, enabling pluggability of different models and targeting a broad range of runtime environments and most importantly improves inferencing speed over the native model.
+You will design a DevOps pipeline to coordinate retrieving the latest best model from the model registry, packaging the web application, deploying the web application and inferencing web service.
+You will also learn how to monitor the model's performance after it is deployed so Trey Research can be proactive with performance issues.

-At the end of this workshop, you will be better able to design and implement end-to-end solutions that fully operationalize deep learning models, inclusive of all application components that depend on the model.
+At the end of this whiteboard design session, you will be better able to design end-to-end solutions that will fully operationalize deep learning models, inclusive of all application components that depend on the model.

 ## Step 1: Review the customer case study